andymeneely/project-timber-wolf/rules/RULES.md

 **Get the lay of the land**.
 You are welcome (encouraged!) to read ahead and plan your path through River City.
 There are no "spoilers" narrative-wise.
 Fortune favors the prepared.

-*Fixer faction example: you unlock the Pawn Shop Owner and the Frustrated Beat Cop.
+*Fixer faction example*.
+You unlock the Pawn Shop Owner and the Frustrated Beat Cop.
 On your next heist, you have to choose one or the other during the Planning Phase to use in addition to your Old Friend.
 Later, you unlock Retired Detective, which allows Fences and Cops to work together, in which case you can use all of them together.*
+{:.example}

 </div>